We’re currently experiencing higher than usual call wait times. Find answers to some of the top questions about COVID-19 and save time.

 Employers and workers need to comply with any public health orders that apply to them.
 Public health orders are set by state and territory governments.
-Find out whether any COVID-19 vaccination public health orders apply to you at COVID-19 vaccinations: legislation and public health orders.
+Learn more at Orders and directions during coronavirus.

 Your employer can direct you not to come to work unless you’re vaccinated where a state or territory public health order requires you to be vaccinated to attend your workplace.
 If you don’t fall within any exemption under the order, then this may result in disciplinary action.
 It can also mean that your employer doesn’t have to pay you (unless your employer agrees to you taking paid annual leave or long service leave).
 Learn more:

 - Lawful and reasonable directions to get vaccinated

 - Can an employee refuse to be vaccinated?

 - What happens if an employee refuses to be vaccinated?

 - Can an employer take disciplinary action if an employee refuses to get vaccinated?